-The Sustainable Agricultural Intensification Programme objectives are to enable farmers to solve problems of rural productivity and intensify agricultural production in a sustainable and efficient manner, through capacity development and training.
+The Sustainable Agricultural Intensification Programme objectives are to enable farmers to solve problems of rural productivity and intensify agricultural production in a sustainable and efficient manner, through knowledge enhancement, capacity development and training.
 To this end we have three activity themes as outlined below:

-Our activity is supported with high quality capacity building through both formal and ad hoc training, including farmer field schools, training of trainers, customised technical training courses and MSc and PhD research programmes.
+Capacity development is provided through training and knowledge exchange with farmers, extension and research services, as well as with the private sector and NGOs.
+This includes both formal and ad hoc training, farmer field schools, training of trainers, customised technical training courses and MSc and PhD research programmes.
 We also provide agricultural consultancy and R&D services to private sector companies and organisations involved in agricultural intensification.